 We can suffer from anxiety without realising it!

-It’s easy to mistake the symptoms of anxiety for those of a physical illness, while some physical illnesses produce symptoms that can be hard to tell apart from anxiety.
+It’s easy to mistake the symptoms of anxiety for those of a physical illness, while some physical illnesses have symptoms that can be hard to tell apart from anxiety.
 That’s why it’s important to check with a health professional, to make sure your symptoms aren’t caused by something physical before starting this Programme.

 Anxiety can have many causes.
 Among these are stress due to work, time pressures, money worries and relationship problems.
 The things that provoke anxiety are called “triggers”.
 Knowing what these triggers are, and how we react to them, can help us overcome anxiety.
 While panic and anxiety can arise suddenly, there are often signs such as an event, a memory, an emotion, a physical sensation, or a thought that appears a fraction of a second before symptoms arise.

 These memories, feelings, or thoughts can happen so fast that we don’t notice them.
 It can help to slow down and pay attention to what’s happening, so we can find out more about our triggers.

 When we understand what causes our symptoms, we take a step closer to overcoming them.

 Figure 1 shows different levels of awareness as lines 1, 2, and 3.
 The area above line 1 is our conscious mind.
 A lot is happening below line 1, but only the small part of the blue area above the line enters our awareness.
 If we’re able to quieten the mind, shown as line 2, more information enters our awareness.
 If we were able to quieten our minds further, to line 3, much more information would be available to the conscious mind.

 Quietening the mind can help us identify more of the things that trigger our anxiety.
 When we’re stressed or anxious, it’s only natural to want to “feel less”.
 We feel the urge to suppress difficult feelings.
 However, trying to do so doesn’t work, and just makes us more tense and stressed.